[Editor’s note: This story was previously published in February 2019. It has since been updated and republished.]

-Even the most astute analysts do not know when such a slowdown will occur.
-However, the March 2009 low for the S&P 500 occurred over nine years ago.
+Consider this: The March 2009 low for the S&P 500 occurred more than ten years ago.
 Since 1945, the average economic expansion has lasted just under five years.
 This factor in itself should indicate the economy is currently seeing the late stages of the current economic expansion.

-For this reason, investors should have a plan in place to invest in downturn stocks.
-While such a shift will likely bring the S&P 500 down, some investors become wealthier in such expansions.
+For this reason, investors should have a plan in place to invest in defensive stocks.
+While such a shift will likely bring the S&P 500 down, some investors become wealthier in such conditions.

 Contrary to popular belief, some stocks move higher during economic downturns as changing consumer habits create opportunity.
 These seven companies should prosper in such times.

 Moreover, while other retailers have struggled, Costco’s growth continues.
-Same-store sales have increased by almost 10% during the first half of 2018.
+Same-store sales increased by almost 10% during the first half of 2018.
 However, this number matters little to the bottom line.
 Due to its pricing, nearly all of Costco’s profit comes from its memberships.
-Membership renewal rates have held at around 90% despite last year’s membership price increase.
+Membership renewal rates have held at around 90% despite 2018’s membership price increase.

 With millions facing unemployment or underemployment during downturns, they find themselves with more free time.
 This creates an opportunity for Disney (NYSE:DIS) to serve as one of the downturn stocks as they provide low-cost entertainment.

 Many regard its content library as the best available.
 This coincides well with the coming launch of Disney’s streaming service.
-Disney has voiced its intention to offer a lower price than its peer Netflix (NASDAQ:NFLX).
+Disney is offering a lower price than its peer Netflix (NASDAQ:NFLX).
 While many customers will get both services, those focused on access to the best content library at the lowest price will choose Disney.

-Still, because of Disney’s switch to streaming, this creates opportunity.
-The forward P/E for DIS stock stands at about 14.8.
-This represents a very low multiple for a stock seeing double-digit profit growth in most years.
+Because of Disney’s switch to streaming, DIS can rise further.
+The forward P/E for DIS stock stands at about 19.
+This represents a low multiple for a stock seeing double-digit profit growth in most years.
 With the affordable entertainment Disney will offer, the profit growth for DIS stock should remain robust regardless of how well the economy performs.

 Of all recession-proof stocks, perhaps none define the category better than Dollar Tree (NASDAQ:DLTR).
 As an extreme discounter, the store holds a continuous appeal to lower-income consumers and for those who want to keep spending to a minimum.
 During a downturn, this draw also attracts those who would regularly shop at higher-end stores during better times.